evilmanimani/beets-navidrome_sync/README.md

 # beets-navidrome_sync
-Work in progress syncing plugin between beets and Navidrome
+Work in progress syncing plugin between beets and Navidrome, works well enough for my own use on Windows, needs testing on *nix.

-probably broken atm in some ways, but works on Windows (lol), testing on other OSs would be appreciated.

  **So far, it can do the following:**
 - Recursively scan your music folder, grab all the modified (or created (on Windows only apparently??)), and update your Navidrome Created/Updated times to these dates, i.e. set your 'Recently added' order to that of file creation